-- They are the one who controls the quality of orders, so if they mess up, you would be the one to hear complaints from customers
+- They are the one who controls the quality of orders, so if they mess up, you will be the one to hear complaints from customers

 Dropshipping order fulfillment

-The method means that the manufacturer would produce, stored, and shipped the inventory.
-When customers place orders online, the orders would be forwarded to the manufacturer.
+The method means that the manufacturer would produce, store, and ship the inventory.
+When customers place orders online, the charges would be forwarded to the manufacturer.
 Then, the manufacturer would ship products directly to customers.
-If you use this method, chances are your customers might have to wait for their orders to be shipped from across the world.
+If you use this method, your customers might have to wait for their orders to be shipped from across the world.

-Furthermore, you wouldn’t have full control over inventory and order fulfillment.
+Furthermore, you wouldn’t have complete control over inventory and order fulfillment.

 Advantages of dropshipping:

-- Dropshipping is convenient since it provides products and shipping services, so you can focus on other important tasks.
+- Dropshipping is convenient since it provides products and shipping services so that you can focus on other important tasks.

-- You only have to pay for inventory, therefore you could avoid expenses like warehousing, which makes this affordable
+- You only have to pay for inventory therefore you can avoid expenses like warehousing, which makes this affordable

 Disadvantages of dropshipping: